-- · Cash box and float
+- Cash box and float for making change

-- Water
+- Water/bowls for dogs

 - Spare leashes

 - Spare collars

-- · Plastic bags
+- Plastic bags (large & small)

+- Information material on training

-- · Paper towels
+- Paper towels

-- · Disinfectant and Hand Sanitizer
+- Disinfectant & bowl

 - Table and chair(s)

-- · First aid kit
+- First aid kit

 - Canine first aid kit

 Three to 5 assistants will be required to assist in performing registration and testing, including a handler with a well-behaved dog for Test 9 (Reaction to a passing dog) and an individual to hold the dog for Test 11 (Supervised isolation).
 To create a "crowd" for Test 5 (Walking through a crowd), several by-standers or assistants will be required.